 The World Health Organization declared Nigeria a high burden country for Tuberculosis (TB), Multidrug resistant TB (MDR-TB) and TB–HIV.
 Although public-private mix (PPM) interventions using private provider networks have been successfully developed and used to increase tuberculosis (TB) detection and patient flows in India, they have not been used extensively in other settings with a high TB burden, including Nigeria.
 In Nigeria, SHOPS Plus is adapting the private provider network approach to increase private sector involvement in TB detection and treatment.
 SHOPS Plus implemented a study to evaluate the quality of care provided by network providers in Lagos and Kano states.
-Additionally, because little is known about the overall quality of TB screening and diagnosis services outside of the SHOPS Plus networks, SHOPS Plus will also implement a mystery client survey in non-networked private facilities and public clinical facilities.
+Additionally, because little is known about the overall quality of TB screening and diagnosis services outside of the SHOPS Plus networks, SHOPS Plus also implemented a mystery client survey in non-networked private facilities and public clinical facilities.

 - Are health facilities in alignment with international and national standards for TB screening?